FaroukBENGHARSSALLAH/deploy-heroku/README.md

 Heroku version >= 7

 Imagine that you have a remote project called 'project'.
-Note that you should prepare two files according to the project nature; Spring MVC, Spring Boot, Python, NodeJS, etc. In this example, you find a file related to Spring MVC template.
+Note that you should prepare two files according to the project nature; Spring MVC, Spring Boot, Python, NodeJS, etc. In this example, you find a file related to Spring MVC, Boot templates.

  To deploy the project in the heroku cloud, type